Skip to content

 How these apps work

 These platforms run sponsored offers from mobile-game advertisers.
-You install a featured game and complete a few milestones; the advertiser pays the platform for the new player, and the platform passes a share to you as points or coins you can redeem for gift cards like Roblox, Google Play, PlayStation, Xbox, or Steam.
+You install a featured game and complete a few milestones; the advertiser pays the platform for the new player, and the platform passes a share to you as earnings or coins you can redeem for gift cards like Roblox, Google Play, PlayStation, Xbox, or Steam.
 The reward is real because it’s funded by ad budgets, not by you.

 What to look for (and what to avoid)